Art & Computer Science

 Previous talks

-"WWWHIZZZ" - Joan Heemskerk
+"WWWHIZZZ" - Joan Heemskerk (October 2024)

 external page Joan Heemskerk is an artist with a long career in creating works investigating language, the Web and most recently, quantum computing.
 She is also part of the duo JODI, which is renowned for challenging the habits around website interfaces and the Internet as a system of communication.